synestize/synestizer/README.md

 A challenge for the synestizer-project is to generate ad-hoc compositions that are fitting to the situation you are or better said your camera is in, and on top surprise you again and again.

-## Features

-The screen is divided into 4 sections.
-The left column is a visual readout of the camera measuring the Red, Green and Blue values in real-time.
-The background-colour is the representation and intensity of the average colour I=1/3*(R+G+B)  and the middle frame obviously displays what the camera captures.
-The right frame is the Audio section which enables the user to change the volume-mixture and the sound characteristics.

 ## Who develops the synestizer?